Print-friendly Course Description and Outline

 In this course, you will learn when and how to use population analysis in the planning phase of the audit and how to identify subsets of the population that behave differently from a benchmark data set.
-This course will also teach you how to prepare for the conduct phase of the audit by understanding how to use random sampling and non-random selection.

 This course is appropriate for auditors, managers, and executives working in both the public and private sectors.

 - Summarize introductory terminology and methodology related to Data Analysis.

 - Evaluate shapes of distribution relevant to their important characteristics.